 Finding a Board Game Group

-A question often asked on board game discussion forums is how to find a group of people to play board games with.
+A question often asked on board game discussion forums is how to find a board game group.
 It’s a critical issue, given that board gaming is a medium that requires people to be physically present to be enjoyed.
 Arranging for that to happen becomes a game in of itself.
-You need to find people who are willing to commit time out of their day, actually show up to the gaming location, sit down, possibly learn a new game, and then go through to play it to completion.
+You need to find people who are willing to commit time out of their day, actually show up to the gaming location, sit down, possibly learn a new game, and play it to completion.
 And not just one person, but two, possibly three, or even more.
 When some games can be as long as 4 or even 8 hours, that’s a pretty big commitment!
-Finding people willing to do that is not an easy task.
+Finding a board game group willing to do that is not an easy task.

 The big lesson is that patience is the key and the willingness to put yourself out there is even more key.
 One big reason is that the sheer variety of games means navigating the different types of gaming interests out there.
 You’ll encounter card gamers, wargamers, wordgamers, and party gamers.
 You’ll encounter people with different gaming experience levels than you, people who’ve played the modern classics (like Catan) to those who’ve delved into heavier, more involved games like A Feast for Odin.
 And finally, you’ll encounter complete strangers, which can make for an unnerving introduction if you’re not used to going up to random people and saying hi.
 So yes, this will take time, but it’s definitely worth it.
 Here’s how I went about it.

 Going with friends and family can sometimes work.
-In my case, the first groups I have been able to cultivate were both family and friends.
+In my case, the first board game group I cultivated were both family and friends.
 Some of them had been playing Dungeons and Dragons for quite some time and were familiar with the concept of tabletop gaming.
 Others had played Catan.
 Others still hadn’t played games much at all.
 But I got lucky in having a group of friends and family who, even if they weren’t gamers, were at least willing to give new games a try.

 Pros: